alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The totals for these metrics are displayed in a dashboard;
-bar charts or sunburst diagrams supplement a tabular view, and not only is data available at the level of individual resources but also aggregated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example
+bar charts or sunburst diagrams supplement a tabular view, and data is not only available at the level of individual resources, but also aggregated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example